 On the first club run over the Old Hills into South Worcestershire, a dozen tricycles and twice as many high wheelers were led by George Williamson.
 Within a year or so, all club members were riding safety bicycles with pneumatic tyres.
 Among distinguished Worcester cyclists in the Victorian period, though not members of the St John’s Club, were W G George, the most famous athlete of his generation whose world mile running record set in 1886 was unbeaten until 1915, and Herbert Laurie, who set the world one hour record of 21 miles 125 yards on a safety cycle is 1888, and was, in 1890, the first Worcester rider to ride on Dunlop revolutionary pneumatic tyres.

 The first club open road race, for the News and Times challenge cup, was held in 1957, and became one of the country’s leading, and toughest, events, with Ankerdine Hill included on a four lap course.
 It attracted the leading cyclists of the day, including John Geddes, winner in 1959 and Gil Taylor, winner in 1961.
 Taylor won the 1960 Tour of Britain.
 Norman Shelmerdine took over the organisation from Charles Harber in 1962.
 Ramin and Makan Minovi were first and third in the 1964 event.
-The race is still a major event in the racing calendar well into the 21st century.
+The race is was a major event in the racing calendar well into the 21st century.

 In 1975 a low point in the club’s fortunes was reached, with very few riders competing in club events.
-The Worcestershire Cycling Association was disbanded in the same year, suggesting a general decline of interest in cycling, but hard work by Alec Davies, who has served until the present day as club time-trial secretary and timekeeper, and the enthusiasm of new members brought about a regeneration.
-In the 1980s Ian Fagan joined; later to become a successful professional rider in the 1980s joined, and along with John Patston, Roger Beaven and Nick Yarworth, won the Divisional pursuit championship and were fourth in the National championship in 1980.
-Nick Yarworth is today among the top veteran road racing and track competitor, later coaching and managing semi-pro and pro women RR teams.
+The Worcestershire Cycling Association was disbanded in the same year, suggesting a general decline of interest in cycling, but hard work by Alec Davies, who served right up until his death in 2018 as club time-trial secretary and timekeeper, and the enthusiasm of new members brought about a regeneration.
+In the 1980s Ian Fagan joined; later to become a successful professional rider and along with John Patston, Roger Beaven and Nick Yarworth, won the Divisional pursuit championship and were fourth in the National championship in 1980.
+Nick Yarworth became a top veteran road racing and track competitor, later coaching and managing semi-pro and pro women RR teams.
 John Patston was a prolific winner of open time trials, but moved away from Worcester in 1981.
 By 1982 the number of riders competing in club midweek time trials was often approaching fifty.
-The club championship was dominated throughout the decade by Don Rigby, with competition at the shorter distances from Nobby Clarke, Mick Mahon, Paul Watkins, Rick Allen, Sam Barden, Nathan Preece and Ross Gilfillan.
+The club championship was dominated throughout the decade by Don Rigby, with competition at the shorter distances from Nobby Clarke, Mick Mahon, Paul Watkins, Rick Allen, Martin Staines, Sam Barden, Nathan Preece and Ross Gilfillan.
 1982 saw the first club rider to compete in a twenty-four hour event when Roger Alma completed 385 miles in the national championship in Hampshire.
 In 1984, the Worcester St John’s CC team of Roger Alma, Ross Gilfillan and Ron Ashman won the team event in the Mersey Roads Club “24″.
 Ross set a new club record of 436 miles with tenth place in the 1986 national championship.

 The last decade of the twentieth century saw the Worcester St John’s CC flourishing with good support for club events and many successes in open time trials and road races.
 Among the outstanding riders, many members recall the abilities and fine character of Alistair Hooper, who despite losing the use of an arm in a motorcycling accident, won both club and open events, including hilly time trials.
-He was tragically killed in an accident in Kempsey in 1992.
-In club events the names of Ian Treadwell, Martin Staines, Marcus Walker, Nathan Preece and Lee Suthard feature as regular winners, with Sam Barden showing his skills in the club low-gear “20″.
+He tragically died following an accident in Kempsey in 1992.
+In club events the names of Ian Treadwell, Martin Staines, Marcus Walker, Nathan Preece, and Lee Suthard feature as regular winners.

-Among the young riders coming though in the second half of the decade, Steve and Paul Dring, Adrian Bird and Jonathan Dayus establish themselves as leading road racing cyclists as well as winning club time trials.
+Among the young riders coming though in the second half of the decade, Steve and Paul Dring, Adrian Bird, Lee Finch and Jonathan Dayus establish themselves as leading road racing cyclists as well as winning club time trials.
 Jonathan Dayus spent several years racing on the continent, riding as a professional, with an impressive list of successes in one day events and stage races.
 When he left the club Tim Wood’s dominance of club TT’s was taken over by Gavin Poupart.
 John Callaghan and Dave Walker emerged as leading club time triallists.
 Many of our better riders join sponsored racing clubs in search of the best competition and support; however, many of them continue their association with the club, turning up regularly to compete in club events, so that local riders can match themselves against some of the best in the country.

-Our club events also often featured outstanding talents such as those of Olympic rider and national champion Ceris Gilfillan, her brother James and international mountain bike specialist Liam Killeen, downhill world champion Tracey Moseley and brother Ed.
+Our club events have featured outstanding talents such as those of Olympic rider and national champion Ceris Gilfillan, her brother James and international mountain bike specialist Liam Killeen, downhill world champion Tracey Moseley and brother Ed.

-In the 21st century Stev Price, Rob Nicholls, Mark Corbett and Simon Garrett have topped the leader boards in club and local open time trials.
-Dave Preece has riden his Penny Farthing from lands end to John O’Groats and won the national championships.
-Ex-member Lee Suthard became world masters 3000m Pursuit Track Champion in 2014
+In the 21st century Steve Price, Rob Nicholls, Mark Corbett and Simon Garrett have topped the leader boards in club and local open time trials.
+Dave Preece has ridden his Penny Farthing from lands end to John O’Groats and won the national penny farthing championships.
+Ex-member Lee Suthard became world masters 3000 m Pursuit Track Champion in 2014